+Source: ONS

-No Pause in Wage Growth
+No pause in wage growth

-Nor has there been any obvious reduction in wages.
+There has also not been any obvious reduction in wages.
 In the 2008-2011 downturn, there were notable wage freezes for many workers, which arguably mitigated the need for mass layoffs.
-Yet the graph shows that average weekly wage levels (adjusted for inflation) appear to have grown strongly over the crisis.
+Yet Figure 3 shows that average weekly wage levels (adjusted for inflation) appear to have grown strongly over the crisis.

-But Not Many Off Sick
+Figure 3: Average weekly wage levels (inflation adjusted)

+Source: ONS

+Sickness absence

-Interestingly, despite COVID, the weekly absence rate from work due to (self-reported) illness throughout 2020 and into 2021 was noticeably below average.
+Interestingly, despite Covid-19, the weekly absence rate from work due to (self-reported) illness throughout 2020 and into 2021 was noticeably below average.
 Around 2% of the employed workforce are absent sick in a typical week, with fewer sickness absences in Christmas week and spring and summer, but more in the run up to Christmas and though the winter.
 Sickness absence in the year of the pandemic has been a near all-time low.

+Figure 4: Sickness absence

+Source: ONS

-The Furlough in Action
+Furlough in action

 Things start to look less than normal when we look at other possible margins of labour market adjustment.
 Look first at the percentage of workers who say they had a job but were away during the survey week.
 The weekly norms show large spikes around Christmas, Easter and the summer holiday season.
-However, there is a notable departure from the norm in 2020 that begins in week 10 and increases rapidly to around 24% of the employed working age population by week 16 (four weeks into lockdown), before slowly falling back for the remainder of the crisis to something like 10% – still way above the norms.
+But there is a notable departure from the normal level, beginning in week 10 of 2020 and increasing rapidly to around 24% of the employed working age population by week 16 (four weeks into lockdown).
+This then slowly falls back for the remainder of the crisis to approximately 10% – a level still way above the norm.

 This is the furlough scheme in action.
 The UK government’s scheme only compensates employers if their workforce remains at home.
 A similar scheme applies to the self-employed unable to work through the crisis.
-Over the duration of the pandemic, there were around 132 million additional person-week absences - 31.5 million employed multiplied by the cumulative percentage of additional absences (418%).
-This equates to the entire UK workforce doing nothing for 4 weeks and 1 day.
+Over the duration of the pandemic, there were around 132 million additional person-week absences – 31.5 million employed multiplied by the cumulative percentage of additional absences (418%).
+This equates to the entire UK workforce doing nothing for four weeks and one day.

+Figure 5: Absent from work but retained job

+Source: ONS

-Fewer Hours
+Fewer hours

-The overall shock to output is made larger because among the majority of employed in work and not away from the job, many reported working fewer hours than usual over the first six months of the crisis.
-Since August however, hours worked look closer to normal, perhaps as everyone adjusts to the new normal.
-In a typical week, the entire workforce puts in around 1000 million person hours of work.
-The seasonal fluctuations around this norm are apparent in the graph below, lower in the summer months and Christmas.
-But the graph suggests that there have been around 3800 million fewer hours worked since the crisis began.
-This is equivalent to the entire workforce doing nothing for 3 weeks and 4 days.
-Added to workplace absences, this equates to 8 weeks of lost output (about 15%).
+The overall shock to output is made larger because, among the majority of employed in work and not away from their job, many reported working fewer hours than usual over the first six months of the crisis.
+Since August, however, hours worked look closer to normal, perhaps as everyone adjusts to ‘the new normal’.
+In a typical week, the entire workforce puts in around 1,000 million person hours of work.
+The seasonal fluctuations around this norm are apparent in Figure 6, with lower hours in the summer months and Christmas.
+But the graph suggests that there have been around 3,800 million fewer hours worked since the crisis began.
+This is equivalent to the entire workforce doing nothing for three weeks and four days.
+Added to workplace absences, this equates to eight weeks of lost output (about 15%).

-No-One’s Hiring
+Figure 6: Seasonal hours worked (millions)

+Source: ONS

+Nobody is hiring